Russula crassotunicata

-Russula crassotunicata is a North American fungus in the mushroom genus Russula, described by Rolf Singer in 1938 from a collection made in Washington state, United States.
+Russula crassotunicata, commonly known as the rubbery-capped russula, is a North American fungus in the mushroom genus Russula.
+It was described by Rolf Singer in 1938 from a collection made in Washington state, United States.

 The species is mostly white and often grows on rotted wood.
 It has been confirmed as a host of the parasitic fungus Dendrocollybia racemosa.